 You want to harvest your trichomes ideally when around 85% of them are milky, 10% amber and 5% clear.

 Trichome color is glassy

-Trichome heads are glassy, this means that the plant is still developing and the buds are not yet ready.
+If the trichome heads are glassy, this means that the plants are still developing and the buds are not yet ready.
 Glassy trichomes will not contain as much THC or CBD and so the bud will be much less potent.